merenlab/reads-for-assembly/README.md

 ---

-Say, you have multiple FASTA files with contigs from -draft- genomes, and you wish to create a single FASTA file that contains enough number of short reads randomly created from these contigs to meet your expected coverage when they are assembled.
+Say, you have multiple FASTA files with contigs from multiple genomes, and you wish to create a single FASTA file that contains enough number of short reads randomly created from these contigs to meet your expected coverage when they are assembled.

 For a little demonstration there is a `files` directory in the repository that includes 5 FASTA files:

     $ ls files/*fa
     files/fasta_01.fa files/fasta_02.fa files/fasta_03.fa files/fasta_04.fa files/fasta_05.fa